Below is an alphabetical list of the classes we offer at our studio including dance, fitness, yoga, and more!

 This advanced level class is a fast-paced, challenging Pilates matwork class that requires considerable strength and control.
 Complete knowledge of intermediate level matwork is required.

 PiYO® is a fitness system designed to whip you into shape from head to toe.
 It combines the practices of Pilates and Yoga to help you build strength, lose weight, increase flexibility and have a great time doing it.
 PiYO® was created by Charlene Johnson, the founder of the Turbo Kick system (by BeachBody).
 It was designed for people who want the mind-body benefits of a Yoga or Pilates workout, but with a higher-energy, higher-sweat class.

 Restorative Yoga is for everyone!
 It is particularly beneficial to anyone suffering from stress and pain.
 The practice is made up of a series of postures that are held for roughly 5 minutes each.
 The specific postures are used to help stretch the connective tissue around the joints in your body.
 Restorative classes are usually held towards the end of the week as a way to unwind and relax into your weekend.
 Class includes soft music and dim lights to help create a calming atmosphere.

 Serenity groove is where yoga and dance join.
 A fun flowing class that allows your individuality and inner spirit to shine.
-Class is recommended for those with intermediate/advanced yoga OR dance skills with a passion for new twists on modern yoga asanas.
+This class is open to all levels.
+No dance or yoga training required.
 There will be a variety of music in class.
 Class will end with meditation and relaxation.

 This class is inspired by pilates, yoga, and modern/contemporary dance technique.
 The fusion of these 3 styles of movement will help increase your flexibility, as well as strengthen and tone your entire body!

 Tap dance is a type of percussive dance characterized by using the sounds of tap shoes striking the floor.
 The sound is made by shoes that have a metal "tap" on the heel and toe.